gwu-libraries/scholarspace/README.md

         % sudo service tomcat7 restart

-* Restore the Fedora Backup
+* Restore the Fedora Backup (If a previous Fedora repository was running on LevelDB)

         % curl -X POST -u <FedoraUsername>:<FedoraPassword> --data "/opt/fedora_backups" yourserver.com/fcrepo/rest/fcr:restore

-* Log into the Fedora web UI and verify the Fedora repository has restored successfully.
+Validate that the repository has been restored
-Diff of v1.2.0 vs. v1.3.0 code

 * Restart Tomcat7 Server